joske/B760-i9-13900k/README.md

 ```

 What doesn't work:
+- nothing as far as I know.

-nothing (well, I don't know about apple services like handover and stuff as I don't use those.
-I guess it works).
+I don't know about apple services like handover and stuff as I don't use those.
+I guess it works.